Promoting electric vehicles through education, demonstration & advocacy since 1980

 The immediate and extremely high torque produced by an electric motor allows electric vehicles to accelerate VERY quickly and to produce impressive numbers when tested on a dynamometer.

 Many SEVA members, like Roger Swearingen, have more than one electric vehicle in their households.
 Roger is pictured here with two OEM electric vehicles; a Fiat 500E, and a Ford Ranger electric pickup truck.

 Many SEVA members are also members of the National Electric Drag Racing Association (NEDRA) and they race their electric vehicles during race season at nearby Pacific Raceways.

 Seattle Electric Vehicle Association at Woodinville's 21 Acres Farm Festival, 2017

 Washington State is a great place for taking an electric vehicle road-trip.
 The Department of Transportation has been strategically placing many DC Quick Charge stations along the states major highways.

-Veteran SEVA member Dave Cloud has probably converted more vehicles than anyone in Washington and holds many records for all sorts of EV achievements.
+Late SEVA member Dave Cloud probably converted more vehicles than anyone in Washington and held many records for all sorts of EV achievements.
 He is pictured here with his streamlined Geo Metro conversion which went over 200 miles on a single charge using lead-acid batteries!

 For many years SEVA members have taught electric vehicle technology courses at South Seattle Community College including a course where a gas car is converted to electric in just 6 days!

-SEVA member Deb Seymour demonstrates the long-range capacity of her 2014 Tesla Model S. This photo was taken of her with her WA license-played car in Salt Lake City, UT!
+SEVA member Deb Seymour enjoys the long-range capacity of her white 2014 Tesla Model S. This photo was taken of her with her WA license-plated car in Salt Lake City, UT!

 The Seattle Electric Vehicle Association actively participates in many car shows throughout the year.